Prokofiev / Beethoven

-Right from the first bars, it was clear that the quartet would fulfill the high expectations: energetic playing, focused, with verve and dedication, a dense tone.
-And yes, as expected, their playing followed the conventions of the second half of the 20th century, with a virtually omnipresent vibrato—though this in my view never hurt the esthetics, i.e., it was neither too strong, not nervous, nor overly heavy.
+Right from the first bars, it was clear that the quartet would fulfill the high expectations.
+We experienced energetic playing, focused, with verve and dedication, a dense tone.
+And yes, as expected, their playing followed the conventions of the second half of the 20th century.
+Consequently, vibrato was virtually omnipresent.
+However, this in my view never hurt the esthetics, i.e., it was neither too strong, not nervous, nor overly heavy.

 Above all this, I must concede, the artists played with a uniform technical prowess that one rarely finds at this level.
-Dynamics and articulation were always carefully crafted, intonation and coordination flawless throughout, and the sound balance left nothing to wish for.
+Dynamics and articulation were always carefully crafted.
+Intonation and coordination flawless throughout, and the sound balance left nothing to wish for.
 And yet, the music was alive, never sterile or trying to convey the impression of ultra-polished, machine-like perfection.
 This already characterizes all playing in this concert.
-Therefore, my comments will be terse, describing mostly my personal / intuitive impressions, rather than repeating myself with talking about the quality of the performance.
+Therefore, my comments will be terse, describing mostly my personal / intuitive impressions.
+I don’t want to repeat myself with talking about the quality of the performance.

 II.
 Allegretto ma non troppo –

 A very expressive performance, dense, with perfect coordination and balanced tone, down to the softest flageolet.
 I also liked that in all the calmness, the artists never dropped the tension.

 III.
 Allegro assai vivace ma serioso – Più allegro